-The placement of hazards, sand and water by architect Spear is very strategic.
+The placement of hazards, sand and water by architect Spear is very strategic, requiring premium golf club distance control.
 These trouble spots can often be found from more than one hole.
 For example, a single bunker can act as a fairway bunker on a dogleg hole and the same bunker happens to be a greenside bunker for a subsequent hole.
 Although numbering only about 20 on the entire course, Spear’s bunkers are large.
 Golfers who dread the sand will be in favor of holes #5 and #6 — no bunkers on these holes at River Bend.

 Likewise, water hazards are strategically placed; water comes into play on eight of River Bend’s nine holes.
 Heading for home on his final three holes, Spears has a one-two punch thrown at golfers.